nsi-iff/should-dsl/docs/contributing.rst

 3) Pull Request
 ===============

-After adding your changes and etc, go to your fork page and click **Pull Request** button.
+After adding your changes, go to your fork page and click **Pull Request** button.

 Then, add a reasonable message explaining briefly what you have done and why.

-After these steps we will keep in touch with you as soon as possible!
-And if justified, apply your changes.
+After these steps, we will contact you as soon as possible!
+And if accepted, apply your changes.

 .. _Should-DSL's project page: http://github.com/hugobr/should-dsl